What Is a Skin Graft?

 A skin flap serves the same purpose as a skin graft, but it’s created using a nearby piece of skin that’s still attached to the body.
 In other words, a skin flap maintains its original blood supply and is never completely removed, only rearranged.

-Skin Graft Healing
+Skin Graft Healing and Aftercare

 After the surgery, your doctor will give you skin graft aftercare instructions for the graft site and donor site.
 Unless your doctor says otherwise, you should keep the skin graft dry and try to avoid sunlight on the skin graft area.
 You’ll likely need to avoid activities that could stretch the graft site for up to four weeks.